josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But I have two responses to that:

 1. **Nobody treats human code with such indifference**.
-I've never once, in all the hundreds and hundreds of PRs I've opened, had anyone express such low expectations of me, or had my mistakes with such blasé detachment.
+I've never once, in over a decade of writing code, had anyone express such low expectations of me, or had my mistakes with such blasé detachment (no matter how fast I made them).
 So this is an obvious double standard.<footnote>Very similar to how companies will not tolerate a human support agent lying to customers in the slightest, but will happily ignore an LLM chatbot that does the same thing.</footnote>

 2. **Mistakes are how humans learn**.
-When something goes wrong in our code, that we wrote, there's a benefit; we discovered something about our codebase that made us wiser.
+When we make something go wrong, there's a benefit; we discovered something about our codebase that made us wiser.
 We gained resilience.
 We leveled up.
 We probably helped other people learn along with us, too.

 <CalloutPlusQuote>